What Is A French or Double Cuff?

 French cuffs are practically part of the uniform for the Wall Street set, and they are required for morning dress and black tie.
 Politicians will often wear French cuff shirts, as will criminal defense lawyers and other professionals.

-French Cuff Vs Standard Barrel Cuff
+French Cuff Vs Normal Barrel Cuff

 There are two primary differences between French cuffs and barrel cuffs: